sweigmann/dfir-infrastructure/README.md

 ### Bugs

-- Find a way to combine the case ID with the name of case instances to make them distiguishable for OpenTOFU / Terraform.
-As of now, only one case infrastructure can be spawned because of name/id collisions.
 - Bastion host and Access Network still share the same IP range.
 Thus, gateways would directly be accessible by the "outside world".
 Bastion host services should be the only services which are initially accessible.
 - The Timesketch Notebook template is buggy.
 It lacks certain functions to extract data from the XML part of EVTX logs.
 It is also quite old as newer tags would use features not present in the version of iPython which is shipped with the notebook.
 Suggestions on how to resolve this are welcome!
 - The siftstation (_not_ to be confused with the SANS Sift Station) does mount the writable NFS share read-only.
 A workaround is to just reboot the host or issue: